fireinthehole/django-socialaccess/README.rst

 ===================

 Simple django authentication client for a list of providers implementing the OAuth 2 protocol.
-Actually the supported providers are Facebook, Google and Linkedin.
+Actually the supported providers are Facebook, Google, Linkedin and Github.

 Requirements